 What is the Right to Work principle?

-What is the National Right to Work Legal Defense Foundation?
+How does the National Right to Work Legal Defense Foundation differ from the National Right to Work Committee?